snowplow-archive/snowplow.github.com/_posts/2015-04-15-snowplow-r64-palila-released.md

 category: Releases
 ---

 We are excited to announce the immediate availability of Snowplow 64, Palila.
-This is a major release which adds a new [data modeling][github-data-modeling] stage to the Snowplow pipeline.
+This is a major release which adds a new [data modeling][github-data-modeling] stage to the Snowplow pipeline, as well as fixes a small number of important bugs across the rest of Snowplow.

 In this post, we will cover: